yaml/yaml-spec/spec/1.2.2/spec.md

 YAML supports two groups of _contexts_, distinguishing between [block styles] and [flow styles].

-: Takes any of the following values:
+: May be any of the following values:

 * `BLOCK-IN` -- inside block context
 * `BLOCK-OUT` -- outside block context